MentalBlank/AlphaFable/README.md

 - Some modified game files.
 (These items may exist still in some form in a backup, please create a pull request if you believe you have missing code).

-### Forks
+### Forks & Related Projects

 <details>

-<summary>Links to forked projects.</summary>
+<summary>Links to forked & related projects.</summary>

-There are various forks of or new developments created as a result this project, some of which may not include the latest code or might contain code that is no longer available even to the original developers.
+There are various forks of or new developments created as a result of this project, some of which may not include the latest code or might contain code that is no longer available even to the original developers.
 [Draconiandeveloper's AlphaFable Repo](https://github.com/draconiandeveloper/AlphaFable).
 [Hiperesp's DragonFable Private Server Repo](https://github.com/hiperesp/DragonFable-Private-Server).